 Remember, that making a fresh start in a particular area of your teaching or classroom management doesn’t necessarily mean it’s all on you.
 One of the best ways to implement change in your classroom is to collaborate with your students.

-A Fresh Start for Classroom Organization
+A Fresh Start for Classroom Organisation

-Who doesn’t want to improve classroom organization?
+Who doesn’t want to improve classroom organisation?
 Check out these brilliant ideas to set your mind free from clutter and chaos.
 Even if you just take one idea from here you will be winning on your quest to make a fresh start.

 A Fresh Start for Guided Reading

 For many teachers, guided reading is a pain point.
-It can be very challenging to set up, implement, and assess guided reading.
+It can be very challenging to set up, implement and assess guided reading.
 So, if you have identified a need to make a fresh start with guided reading, take a look at our Guided Reading Folder Templates and Checklists.

 This collection of templates and checklists has been created to assist in the planning and monitoring of students during guided reading sessions.
 For more hints and tips for guided reading in the classroom, check out our blog How to Set up Guided Reading in the Classroom.

 Classroom management systems have a shelf life.
 What worked during the last term may not work during the next term.
 If behaviour management is your pain point, it’s time to make a fresh start.